-$\circ$ Size: Measure up to a file size of 99 999 MB.
+- o Size: Measure up to a file size of 99 999 MB.
 Approximation of the file size: 100 samples of one parameter of one power meter require ~ 4kb disc space.
 The required disc space is not strictly linear.
-To log measurements > 99 999 MB, choose either the stop condition "Duration" or "Manual".

-o Duration: Measure for a certain duration

-Number of Samples: Measure a set number of samples

-o Manual: Stop logging manually
+To log measurements > 99 999 MB, choose either the stop condition "Duration" or "Manual". - o Duration: Measure for a certain duration - o Number of Samples: Measure a set number of samples - o Manual: Stop logging manually

-Logging can not be started if no parameters were se-

-lected in the Table Settings.
+Logging can not be started if no parameters were selected in the Table Settings.

-General settings in the Settings applied immediately but the changes in the settings will not be saved in the logged file.
+General settings in the Settings and panel can be changed even during a logged long-term measurement.
+Changes will be applied immediately but the changes in the settings will not be saved in the logged file.
 Please note such changes, as evaluation of such data may otherwise be complicated.